Design and development of an in vitro vascular model using 3D printing-enabled hydrogel casting technique

 Master of Science (MS)

 Biomedical and Chemical Engineering

 Yang, Liang, "Design and development of an in vitro vascular model using 3D printing-enabled hydrogel casting technique" (2016).
-Dissertations - ALL.
-620.
+Theses - ALL.
+685.